128technology/docs/docs/config_wan_assurance.md

 When the process is complete, restart the conductor.

-Conductor On-boarding instructions - GUI
+## Enable WAN Assurance on the Conductor - GUI

+**Skip this text initally; ask about it below, and suggest moving it here.
+IMPORTANT: Please ensure the assets are in the running state before performing this operation (what operation?
+The onboarding?).
+Once committed, the installation and enablement process can take anywhere for 5 to 30 minutes to complete.**

 1. Create an account on the [MIST portal](https://integration.mistsys.com/). **What kind of account?
 Steps to complete needed.
 Parameters for creating the account.**

 2. Create an organization for the authority and sites per physical location for on-boarding 128T SSRs.
-**(Is this done on the SSR/128T system or is this part of the MIST Portal Config?)
-Need details about the "Organization" - what is it, what does it reference, what is the purpose, where can I find more info?**
+**( part of the MIST Portal Config) Need details about the "Organization" - what is it, what does it reference, what is the purpose, where can I find more info?**

 3. Log in to the MIST portal to access the registration code for the organization (requires Administrator priviledges). (not sure what this means - "This allows additional on-boarding of 128T routers from the conductor.")